Blackwell Picks Favorites:

 Qwen 3.5 35B A3B

-With the 9B, GPUs were fairly agreeable while CPUs had strong, diverging preferences.
-For this 35B model it is the reverse: CPUs are surprisingly consistent, while GPUs are much pickier about which quantized models run best on each card.
+Here's our next ByteShape release: Qwen 3.5 35B A3B.
+With the 9B model, behaviour across GPUs was fairly consistent while CPUs had differing preferences.
+For this 35B model, it is almost the reverse: CPUs are surprisingly consistent, while GPUs are much pickier about which quantized models run best on each card.

 That is why we are presenting models a bit differently this time.
 In the GPU charts, we highlight the models that are the best match for each specific card and gray out the ones that are not really the right choice.
 There is no single GPU pick that works best everywhere, but once you know your hardware, the right options become fairly clear.